GRACE and ST JOHN’S

 and coffee hour afterwards.

-Any exceptions to our usual Sunday morning format are prominently displayed at the top of the home page.
+Video is posted afterwards.
+Links to all these resources are at the top of the home page.

 What Happens During Worship?